 A World of Joy: Christmas Traditions from Across the Globe

-While many believe that Father Christmas’ traditional mode of transport is a sleigh, a Cambridge Christmas involves keeping your eyes open to spot the jolly fellow gliding along the River Cam by punt (often accompanied by an elf or two).
-Sometimes, there are even multiple Santas out on the water, so people have to decide for themselves which one is real!
+It’s mostly believed that Father Christmas’ traditional mode of transport is a sleigh.
+However, a Cambridge Christmas involves keeping your eyes open to spot the jolly fellow gliding along the River Cam by punt. often accompanied by an elf or two.
+Sometimes, there’s multiple Santas on the water, so people have to decide for themselves which one is real!
 If you’d like to find out more about Cambridges’ tradition, you can read more about it here.

-The kitchen often becomes the warm heart of the home at Christmastime and, as the special day approaches, many Canadians celebrate by inviting friends and family to their houses to bake cookies together.
-Each person brings their own special recipe so, at the end of the gathering, everyone leaves with an assorted batch of cookies to enjoy as well as sweet memories to treasure.
+The kitchen often becomes the warm heart of the home at Christmastime.
+As the special day approaches, many Canadians celebrate by inviting friends and family to their houses to bake cookies together.
+Each person brings their own special recipe for everyone.
+The end of the gathering, all had an assortment of cookies to enjoy and sweet memories to treasure.

-Wherever they are in the world, people with a connection to the Mexican city of Oaxaca might buy a radish to help them feel festive.
-But this vegetable isn’t for the Christmas meal… Over a century ago, some enterprising farmers noticed the popularity of wooden carvings being sold at Christmas markets in Oaxaca and created their own designs using radishes.
-These proved hugely popular and, in 1897, the city’s mayor declared the 23rd of December ‘La Noche de Rabanos’ (the night of the radishes).
-Since then, the celebration has become an integral part of the Christmas countdown with locals taking part in a carving contest, creating everything from intricate nativity scenes to whimsical castles out of the red vegetables.
-Truly a feast for the eyes!
+Wherever they are in the world, people with a connection to the Mexican city of Oaxaca may buy a radish to help them feel festive.
+But this vegetable isn’t for the Christmas meal… Over a century ago, enterprising farmers noticed the popularity of wooden carvings being sold at Christmas markets in Oaxaca.
+With this in fact, they created their own designs using radishes.1897 their popularity grew, the mayor declared 23rd of December ‘La Noche de Rabanos’ (the night of the radishes).
+Since, the celebration is an integral part of the Christmas countdown.
+The locals take part in a carving contest, creating nativity scenes and whimsical castles.